|Grants & awards||

-The Barry Amiel and Norman Melburn Trust considers applications funding awards twice yearly and the next meeting at which we would be able to consider your application for funding will be held on Friday 7th June 2013.
+The Barry Amiel and Norman Melburn Trust considers applications for funding awards twice yearly and the next meeting at which we would be able to consider your application for funding will be held on 28 January 2016.

 The Trust considers applications for major funding awards (applications over £6,000) only once a year at the January meeting.
 Please refer to the application guidelines for further information.

 If you do wish to make an application for funds,